 That's what they did to Donald Trump in his first term.

-But they went beyond maximum skepticism into out.
+But they went beyond maximum skepticism into output.

 Well, exactly.

-So I think they just go go completely limp and docile and gullible during Democrat administration.
+So I think they just go completely limp and docile and gullible during Democrat administration.

-And then as soon as uh a Republican, but particularly Trump comes on board, they suddenly find their skepticism again, and they go full bore into as you say, accepting any conspiracy theory that goes with their personal political proclivities.
+And then as soon as a Republican, but particularly Trump comes on board, they suddenly find their skepticism again and they go full bore into, as you say, accepting any conspiracy theory that goes with their personal political proclivities.

 I don't think that they've learned anything from this huge scandal.

-And I I think the only hope is that their audiences are leaving them in droves.
+And I think the only hope is that their audiences are leaving them in droves.

-Uh the people are not paying attention to the New York Times or the Washington Post or Jake Tapper, fake tapper.
+People are not paying attention to the New York Times or The Washington Post or Jake Tapper, fake Tapper.

 They're not accepting what they say at face value anymore.

-The the public, even the brainwashed public, has sort of looked at, you know, imagine if you were watching MFNBC, and then suddenly Donald Trump, you know, Satan himself wins the popular vote.
+The public, even the brainwashed public, has sort of looked at, you know, imagine if you were watching MSNBC and then suddenly Donald Trump, you know, Satan himself, wins the popular vote.

-What that what kind of cognitive dissonance goes on in your brain?
+What kind of cognitive dissonance goes on in your brain?

 You have to come to the conclusion that you were lied to by your favorite media organ.